beebeezee/beebeezee-portfolio/README.md

 NOTE: I WILL NOT TAKE %!

 WHAT AM I CAPABLE OF?
--Making combat games (including air combo, downlams and parrying) -Data storing (Able to use profile service if you need me to!)
+- Making combat games (including air combo, downlams and parrying)
+- Data storing (Able to use profile service if you need me to!)
--Grip and Carry System
+- Grip and Carry System
--Intermission Round systems
+- Intermission Round systems
--Movement systems
+- Movement systems
--Horror game with pathfinding AI
+- Horror game with pathfinding AI
--Ability to use Knit framework (if you need me to) -Object Oriented Programming
+- Ability to use Knit framework (if you need me to)
+- Object Oriented Programming
--CFrame math
+- CFrame math

 WONT DO
--Vehicles
+- Vehicles

 NOTES:
 - I WILL NOT MAKE ANIMATIONS,PARTICLES AND SOUND EFFECTS FROM SCRATCH!